 - Increase the number and percentage of Medicaid beneficiaries diagnosed and successfully treated (or cured) for HCV.

-Examples of Affinity Group activities undertaken by states:
+Example of Affinity Group activities undertaken by states include:

-- Using data to inform policy decisions: States have developed data use agreements between state Medicaid programs, public health agencies, and corrections departments to share data on HCV screening, diagnosis, and treatment.
-By calculating care cascades, states aim to identify screening and treatment patterns and develop targeted approaches to improve access.
-Populations of interest include individuals co-infected with HIV, people who inject drugs, women, and infants born to women with HCV.
+- Using data to inform policy decisions: Leveraging work conducted by the HIV Affinity Group, states developed data use agreements between state Medicaid programs, public health agencies, and corrections departments to share data on HCV screening, diagnosis, and treatment.
+By calculating care cascades, states aimed to identify screening and treatment patterns and develop targeted approaches to improve access.
+Populations of interest included individuals co-infected with HIV, people who inject drugs, women, and infants born to women with HCV.

 - Making direct-acting antivirals (DAAs) more affordable: States are addressing the high cost of HCV treatment by developing innovative payment arrangements including subscription payment models and 340B pricing for covered entities.

-- Removing structural barriers to DAAs: Multiple states have removed fibrosis score restrictions, prescriber specialty requirements, and restrictions related to substance use.
-States are also assessing the financial and clinical impact of streamlining or removing Medicaid prior authorization requirements.
+- Removing structural barriers to DAAs: Multiple states removed fibrosis score restrictions, prescriber specialty requirements, and restrictions related to substance use.
+States also streamlined or removed Medicaid prior authorization requirements.

-- Enhancing provider capacity for HCV testing and treatment: States have developed new curricula, trained providers, and implemented pharmacist-led treatment models.
-States are also increasing provider capacity through Project ECHO, a tele-mentoring program.
-In addition, they are analyzing data to identify high-burden areas and prescriber patterns to inform provider capacity-building efforts.
+- Enhancing provider capacity for HCV testing and treatment: States developed new curricula, trained providers, and implemented pharmacist-led treatment models.
+States also increased provider capacity through Project ECHO, a tele-mentoring program.
+In addition, they analyzed data to identify high-burden areas and prescriber patterns to inform provider capacity-building efforts.

 - Increasing treatment access for people who inject drugs and in correctional settings: States are exploring opportunities to co-locate HCV screening and treatment with treatment for substance use disorder.
-In addition, several participants have proposed increasing screening and treatment rates of inmates and improving care coordination efforts so individuals can enroll into Medicaid and continue or start HCV treatment upon release from incarceration.
+In addition, several participants increased screening and treatment rates of inmates and improved care coordination efforts so individuals can enroll into Medicaid and continue or start HCV treatment upon release from incarceration.

 The Affinity Group prepares technical assistance documents and resources to assist states in implementing their HCV strategies.
-In addition, the Affinity Group conducts an evaluation at the end of each year to assess whether (1) how well states achieved their goals, (2) the strength of states’ reported engagement and satisfaction with Affinity Group activities, (3) how well the Affinity Group helped advance state activities and improve collaboration across state entities, and (4) ways to improve the Affinity Group and other similar initiatives.
+In addition, the Affinity Group conducts an evaluation at the end of each year to assess whether states achieved their goals, whether states reported strong engagement and satisfaction with Affinity Group activities, and whether the Affinity Group helped advance state activities and improve collaboration across state entities.
 Resources developed under the Affinity Group include:

 Technical Assistance Documents